 A much thicker sauce than fish sauce, oyster sauces contain oyster extract, as well as possessing a sweeter flavor.

-A thin, umami sauce of Chinese origin made from a fermented paste of soybeans, roasted grain, a salty brine, and other components.
+A thin, umami sauce of Chinese origin made from a fermented paste of soybeans, roasted grain, salty brine, and other components.

 This is a type of glaze/sauce used in the Japanese technique of broiled or grilled meat, which has elements of soy sauce, mirin, and sugar.
 Teriyaki sauce has strong attributes of umami and sweetness.